-- 1. Lead a suitable wire type (RS-485 cable 9841, 120 ohm shielded/screened twisted pair or equivalent) through the second cable gland. - 2.
-Tighten it into position with approximately 35 mm (1-1/4 inch) of cable from the bottom of the cable gland. - 3.
-Remove either the three-way terminal block next to the power supply socket (if connecting the detector to a SenseNET system) or the four-way Bus terminal block (if connecting the detector to an alarm panel in conjunction with the APIC addressable bus card).
-Refer to Figure 10 below for an illustration of the terminals and "Setting the detector address" on page 23 for details on addressing.
+- 1. Lead a suitable wire type (RS-485 cable 9841, 120 ohm shielded (screened) twisted pair or equivalent) through the second cable gland. - 2.
+Tighten it into position with approximately 35 mm (1-1/4 in.) of cable from the bottom of the cable gland. - 3.
+Remove the four-way bus terminal block (if connecting the detector to an alarm panel in conjunction with the APIC addressable bus card).
+See Figure 10 below for an illustration of the terminals and "Setting the detector address" on page 21 for details on addressing.

-Figure 10: APIC address and RS-485/SenseNET terminals
+Figure 10: APIC address